alisw/alibuild/docs/user.markdown

 previously built area, this will be widely publicized and users will get a warning when running the command.

+You can also upgrade / install a specific version of alibuild by specifying it on the command line.
+E.g.:

+    pip install alibuild=1.5.5.rc1

+this is in particular required when you want to try out release candidates (rc) builds which are masked out by default.

 ## Rebuilding packages from branches instead of tags

 Generally, recipes specify a Git _tag_ name in the `tag:` field.
 In some cases,